-Charter Cases: Section 9: Arbitrary Detention
+Section 9: Arbitrary Detention

 R. v.
 Loewen, 2011 SCC 21

-A police officer had smelled marijuana on the Appellant, Derek Loewen, after stopping him for speeding, and came to the conclusion that he had admitted the indictable offence of possession for the purpose of trafficking.
+A police officer had smelled marijuana on the Appellant, Derek Loewen, after stopping him for speeding, and came to the conclusion that he had committed the indictable offence of possession for the purpose of trafficking.
 The officer proceeded to search Mr. Loewen and found 100 grams of crack cocaine.
 This appeal dealt with the legality of the detention and search.
 Continue reading

 R. v.
-Grant 2009 SCC 32
+Grant, 2009 SCC 32

 In Grant, the Supreme Court of Canada revisited and revised the test laid out in R. v.
 Collins, [1987] 1 S.C.R.
 265, increasing the standard for the exclusion of evidence set out in Section 24(2) of the Charter of Rights and Freedoms.
 Continue reading